Kong/docs.konghq.com/app/konnect/servicehub/service-versions.md

 ready to move to it.

 Every service version may be in one of the states: "Published", "Deprecated" and "Unpublished":
 * **Published**: This indicates that the service version is ready to be shared with the API consumers.
-It is exposed to Dev Portal where developers can request access to consuter it via the Kong gateway.
+It is exposed to Dev Portal where developers can request access to consume it via the {{site.base_gateway}}.
 This is default state.
 * **Deprecated**: This indicates that the service version will be deprecated soon.
-It will still be exposed to the Dev Portal and receive API request via Kong gateway.
+It will still be exposed to the Dev Portal and receive API request via {{site.base_gateway}}.
 Banner with information about deprecation will be displayed at the top of the service version page in Dev Portal.
-* **Unpublished**: This indicates that the servie version is no longer exposed to Dev Portal but can still be accessed by existing Dev Portal Application via Kong gateway.
+* **Unpublished**: This indicates that the service version is no longer exposed to Dev Portal but can still be accessed by existing Dev Portal Application via {{site.base_gateway}}.

 {:.note}
 > **Note:** If service package to which service version is associated is unpublished, the service version won't be exposed to Dev Portal.